 RF area description (TH, JT)

-The area proposed to sight the racks that will experience very low levels of field is behind the North shielding wall, the planned location for the RF amplifiers that will be used during the Steps V and IV schemes.
+The area proposed to sight the racks for Step IV that will experience very low levels of field is behind the North shielding wall, the planned location for the RF amplifiers that will be used during the Steps V and IV schemes.
+The scheme shown below provides for the first RF amplifier to be installed allowing work to continue towards the RF power distribution for Steps V and VI.

-A method for getting the racks into position would be from the west end, past the substations, as indicated by the blue dotted line.
-A second method for installing would be to remove some of the deck plates of the messanine above the RF area and drop the racks into position using the crane.
-Using this method the racks can be installed fully loaded with equipment, each rack is equipped with lifting points.
-The route for using the crane for installation would be to lift onto the North Messanine with the large overhead crane and then to move into position using the smaller 1 tone beam crane that extends to the wall.
+A method for getting the racks into position would be from the west end, past the substation, as indicated by the blue dotted line.
+A second method for installing would be to remove some of the deck plates of the mezzanine above the RF area and drop the racks into position using the crane.
+Using this method the racks can be installed fully loaded with equipment since each rack is equipped with lifting points.
+The route for using the crane for installation would be to lift onto the North mezzanine with the large overhead crane and then to move into position using the smaller 1 tonne (or 500kg?) beam crane that extends to the wall.

 Proposed layout (IM,TH, JT)